CDLUC3/mrt-integ-tests/README.md

 ```

 Run tests with full encoding tests
+_This test takes a long time to complete -- only run this option if you have a need to test file name encoding issues._
 ```
 docker-compose run --rm -e INTEG_TEST_ENV=development -e INGEST_FILES=encoding-tests mrt-integ-tests
 ```
 #### Stage
-This must be run from an environment with SSM enabled
+_This must be run from an environment with SSM enabled._

+Run tests ingesting a single file (this is the default test).
 ```
 docker-compose run --rm -e INTEG_TEST_ENV=stage mrt-integ-tests
 ```